sp9wpn/freq_cycler/readme.txt

 sonde is detected withing the range defined in the config file, freq_cycler starts landing mode.
 In this mode:
  - frequency cycling is stopped, unless another landing is detected,
+ - number of channels in auto mode (see below) is reduced to prevent CPU overload
  - alternate sdrtst templates will be used, if defined LdgSdrtstTemplate.
 This may reduce AFC (and use spreading described below), disable squelch etc.
  - additional frequency "spread" (frequencies around original QRG) can be added